pdee/pdee/doc/commands-python-mode.rst

 For beginning of compound statement use py-backward-block.
 For beginning of clause py-backward-clause.

-`ignore-in-string-p' allows moves inside a docstring, used when computing indents
+‘ignore-in-string-p’ allows moves inside a docstring, used when computing indents

 py-backward-statement-bol